See what nib offers with its standalone hospital health insurance

 The hospital cover options

-The four standalone hospital plans are Basic, Standard, Advantage and Top cover.
+The four standalone hospital plans are Basic, Standard, Starter Plus and Top cover.
 Each plan covers a wider range of services than the one before.

 What are the benefits of joining nib for hospital cover?